Every Chumba is Made in USA.

-CHUMBA USA Select Steel Tubing
+CHUMBA Select Steel Tubing

 - Oversized chainstays to ensure everything you put into the bike gets transferred into the trail and is stable loaded down.
 Bends and profiles are chosen per model, but they are all oversized.